 Why do we observe Reformation Day?
 Does it matter anymore?
 Is the Protestant Reformation passé and no longer relevant for Christians?
 This may be quickly answered with an easier question: Are people still misled by error — any departure from God’s revealed truth?

 The only true and perfect theology is the theology of God, that is, the knowledge that God has about Himself, for Himself, within Himself in three Persons.
-There is no error with God because He is perfect in righteousness, wisdom and omniscience.
-In His grace, in real space and time, He has siphoned part of this knowledge of Himself to His creation.
+There is no error with God because He is perfect in righteousness, wisdom and omniscience In real space and time, He has graciously, progressively, and terminally siphoned part of this knowledge of Himself to His creation.

 Though we all have errors, it is important that our errors not touch the core of the gospel.
 There are non-negotiables in the Christian faith.
 Speaking of legal standing, the matter of exactly how a person stands blameless before the judgment bar of God was at the core of the Protestant Reformation.
+The 19th-century Swiss-born and German-educated Protestant theologian, Philip Schaffer, as early as 1845 in his book The Principle of Protestantism, identified and delineated two basic categories, the formal cause and the material cause of theology.
 The “material cause” of the Reformation was justification, or how a sinner becomes right with God; but the “formal cause,” or the underlying issue, was the matter of authority — specifically, the authority of Scripture alone, versus the blended authority of Scripture and church tradition.